amsen20/masters-thesis/docs/conclusion/future-works.md

 The proof also has to address alias and mutability control by proving mutual exclusion of mutable access to resources.

 imem implementations tend to be long, and they can include loopholes.
-Both issues can be mitigated by using Scala meta programming, as described in the [foundational paper](https://dl.acm.org/doi/abs/10.1145/2489837.2489840) and in [Scala 3 guide](https://docs.scala-lang.org/scala3/guides/migration/compatibility-metaprogramming.html), and by adding more helper functions to the imem interface.
+Both issues can be mitigated by using Scala meta programming, as described in the [foundational paper](https://dl.acm.org/doi/abs/10.1145/2489837.2489840) and in the [Scala 3 guide](https://docs.scala-lang.org/scala3/guides/migration/compatibility-metaprogramming.html), and by adding more helper functions to the imem interface.
 Scala macros can enforce common patterns.
 For example, macros can enforce the borrowing pattern that introduces a lifetime `Owner` and `Key` type members in borrowing-interface calls, which makes avoiding loopholes easier.
 In addition, small but useful operations such as writing, setting, and swapping a box resource directly, without repetitive borrowings, can significantly reduce duplication in codebases that use imem.